 “So do I, but what can we do,” Christine said sympathetically.
 “Maybe this is just how life gets, less play and more responsibilities.”

 “Just like our parents always warned us about,” Jason recalled ironically.
 The light turned green and they drove ahead.

-“It’s been getting busier at my job too, ever since that new client.”
+“There’s been a change in the air at my job too, ever since this new client.”

-“You should hear some of the talk at my job,” Christine said.
-“Mergers, acquisitions, lawsuits, one company swallowing up another, and they don’t even think about how all that affects other people’s lives.”
+“Used to be most of the talk around the office was boring business law stuff,” Christine said, “but now it’s all about mergers, acquisitions, lawsuits, one company swallowing up another.
+And they don’t even think about how all that affects other people’s lives.”

-“I doubt they’re paid to think about others, and I bet a lot of it is just big talk to impress each other.
+“I doubt they’re paid to think about others,” Jason said, “and I bet a lot of it is just big talk to impress each other.
 Guys like to bullshit that way.”

 “These aren’t ordinary guys, what they do and say behind closed doors has a lot of influence.”

 “Don’t they have you take notes at those meetings?”